yegor256/blog/_posts/2023/jan/2023-01-19-layout-of-tests.md

 ## Assertions

-Next, I scratch my head and think --- what exactly did I do wrong?
+Next, I scratch my head and think---what exactly did I do wrong?
 Which file did I break?
 I just changed a few dozen code lines.
 Where exactly was the mistake?
 In order to find out, I read the output of the tests.
 I expect the messages they print to the console to be descriptive enough to